-The University of Waikato is introducing a QR code system to keep track of where our students, staff and visitors have been on our campuses.
+The University of Waikato has implemented a QR code system to keep track of where our students, staff and visitors have been on our campuses.

 Why do I need to check in?